wmingcr/LeetCode-Java/217 Contains Duplicate/README.md

 //0 ms, 100%

-See explanation in solutions, It has a big bug.
+See explanation in solutions, some examples may not work for this solution.